EthanMM0/WEDABESTMOVIES_WebApplicationDevelopment_Project/Readme.md

-This is where the Folder with the project files will be located
+# WE DA BEST MOVIES

+This is our project on a site to buy / rent movies.